 Mini Social Motor – Speech-language pathologists and occupational therapists will guide children ages 1-2 in learning early social skills, basic play skills, and enhancing motor development.

 Language Enrichment Classes – These classes provide intensive speech, language, and occupational therapy as well as sensory integration techniques.
 Books, fine and gross motor activities, and speech/language activities focus on different themes each month; however, the curriculum is modified to meet the needs of each individual child.
 Students participate in circle time, small group and/or individual therapy settings, gross motor exploration, snack time with gluten- and casein-free snacks, and therapist-directed free play.
 The ratio of therapist/paraprofessional to child is 1 to 2.

-Improving Communication with Technology – This class utilizes augmentative communication devices to provide non-verbal children ways to communicate their wants and needs as well as giving them appropriate ways to play with toys.
+Vocational Skills & AAC Communication– This class utilizes augmentative communication devices to provide non-verbal children ways to communicate their wants and needs as well as giving them appropriate ways to play with toys.
 Strategies and techniques are also implemented to improve verbal communication and receptive language.
 Socialization is also encouraged through the use of augmentative communication devices and through play-based therapy.

 Life Enrichment – Children will practice every day self-help skills with peers.
 A speech-language pathologist and occupational therapist will guide the children through activities such as going to a restaurant, grocery shopping, writing checks, making change, and doing laundry.
 The main objective is to improve daily living skills while also helping children to make friends and to interact more appropriately with others.